-The band is Dave Holmes (The Oozzies, Shootin' Lucy and Brother Cain), singer, songwriter, executive producer, and mastermind; Steve Moriarty (The Gits and Evil Stig featuring Joan Jett on vocals), drums; Mel Chappell (Stellar and Hotbox), bass and backup vocals; and Josh Phillips (White Trash Debutantes, Fire In the Asylum and Pet Rocket), on incendiary lead guitar.
-Dave’s partner, Charmagne Eierman looms large in the Wolves lore as something of the band’s spiritual adviser, manager and all around guru.
+The band is Dave Holmes (Oozzies), singer, songwriter, executive producer, and mastermind; Steve Moriarty (The Gits, Evil Stig), drums; Joe Garcia (Naked Aggression, also featured in The Decline of the Western Civilization 2), bass and backup vocals; and Josh Philips (The White Trash Debutantes, Pet Rocket, Dead Hello), on incendiary lead guitar.
+Dave’s partner, Charmagne Eierman looms large in the Wolves lore as something of the band’s spiritual adviser, manager, webby, and all around guru.

 The name Wolves In Argyle conjures the group’s collected survival instinct to rise beyond their esteemed pedigrees, and to transcend the pain and inner turmoil that initially connected and bonded the guys together.
 The wording playfully juxtaposes the fierce loyalty of a hunting species within the context of punk rock and ska/rude boy culture, where men and women softened their punk stylings with the whimsical pattern of argyle.
 Worded together, the phrase slyly conjures the evergreen “wolf in sheep’s clothing” sentiment, perfectly encapsulating the themes of betrayal and deceit lurking within Wolves In Argyle’s music.